sfeir-open-source/sfeir-school-rxjs/docs/markdown/03-observable/04-hot-cold.md

 # Hot Observable

-> We call an Observable "Hot" when the data are produce outside of the observable itself.
+> We call an Observable "Hot" when the data are produced outside of the observable itself.
 For example, observables created using the `fromEvent` operators will be hot.

 ```javascript
 const obs$ = fromEvent(document, 'click') //